-If a majority of the ballots are returned approving the proposed assessment increase under Question No. 1, it will be imposed.
-If a majority of the ballots returned oppose the proposed assessment under Question No. 1, the current assessment will continue to be imposed.
+If a majority of the ballots are returned approving the proposed assessment, it will be imposed.
+If a majority of the ballots returned oppose the proposed assessment, the current assessment will continue to be imposed.
 Ballots are weighted proportionally by each parcel's assessment amount.
 This means one vote for each one dollar of assessment.
-Only if the proposed assessment increase under Question No. 1 is approved by the affected property owners, will the proposed assessment increase Question No. 2 be considered for approval in the same manner as Question No. 1.